I brought it all on myself, I suppose, thanks to the Wal-Mart five dollar video bin.

-It's a wonderful movie about two brothers playing a board game about a space adventure that ends up becoming real.
+It's a wonderful movie (from the people who gave us Jumanji) about two brothers playing a board game involving a space adventure that ends up becoming real.
 It's tremendous fun, and the story that evolves between the brothers is heartwarming and wonderful.
 We had a family movie night to watch it, and ever since then, my son's been hooked on it.

 And when I say "hooked on it," I mean this is a kid with autism and he watches movies over and over and over and skips back to hear his favorite lines repeated again and again and he'll even spend an hour or more just watching the DVD menu on an endless loop.

 Except, there's a problem.
 He's identifying really strongly with the older brother, so much so that he's decided he's missing something in his life: A little brother.

 So he approached me a few days ago and made his request.